ponylang/ponylang-website/content/blog/last-week-in-pony-052420.md

 +++

 Damon Kwok has been doing a ton of awesome work on the Emacs ponylang-mode.
 Sean T Allen gave an informal presentation on Pony to the Houston Functional Programmers Users Group.
 <!--more-->

 ## Items of note

-- Audio from the May 19th, 2020 Pony development sync is now available. https://sync-recordings.ponylang.io/r/2020_05_19.m4a
+- Audio from the May 19th, 2020 Pony development sync is now available. [https://sync-recordings.ponylang.io/r/2020_05_19.m4a](https://sync-recordings.ponylang.io/r/2020_05_19.m4a)

 - Damon Kwok is now a maintainer for [ponylang-mode](https://github.com/ponylang/ponylang-mode/).
 Welcome to the team Damon!

 - @damon-kwok is closing issues on [ponylang-mode](https://github.com/ponylang/ponylang-mode) faster than you can say "Gosh, I sure do love Emacs!".
-If you are using melpa-latest, you should already have a bunch of changes.
-If you use melpa-stable, don't worry, a new release is coming soon!
+If you are using MELPA-latest, you should already have a bunch of changes.
+If you use MELPA-stable, don't worry, a new release is coming soon!
 Thanks @damon-kwok!
 We love all that you are doing.

 - The ["Pony Considerations" gist](https://gist.github.com/aturley/49b60c98306d90ffc2f981515827b005) has been updated with new information for folks who are interested in learning Pony.